 - anaemia (low red blood cell levels)

-- cancer treatment such as chemotherapy or radiotherapy
+- cancer treatment such as chemotherapy or radiation therapy

 - loss of weight and muscle tone

 - drugs such as analgesics, antidepressants and sedatives.

 Tell the doctor or nurse if you think you are becoming weaker or more fatigued.
 If anaemia is making the fatigue worse, it can be managed.
 You may be referred to an occupational therapist who can teach you techniques for conserving your energy.

 - Plan activities for the time of day when you feel less tired, and include rest times.

 - Do regular gentle activities, such as walking to the letterbox, doing stretches or getting out of bed for meals.

 - Avoid stress where possible – relaxation techniques or meditation can help.

 - Have several short naps rather than one long rest period.